FARESM213/ece-Devops-Messaoudi/README.md

 1. Start a web server

-From the root directory of the project run:
+From the /userapi directory of the project run:

 ```
-npm start
+npm run start
 ```

-It will start a web server available in your browser at http://localhost:3000.
+It will start a web server available in your browser at http://localhost:8080.

 2. Create a user